Wallenborn: History

-On 20 July 1225, Wallenbornhad its first documentary mention.
+On 20 July 1225, Wallenborn had its first documentary mention.
 Gerhard Lord of Blankenheim reached a compromise with Himmerod Abbey for a recently donated piece of land near Niederstadtfeld and Wallenborn (Walleburne), on the road between Hundswinkel and Salm.
 An ecclesiastical complex was first on hand in the village in 1354.
 Ten years later, Henne von Winneburg (Winneburg being a knightly family) held an estate at Wallenborn as a Casselburg castle fief.
 In 1491, Gerlach von Winneburg was enfeoffed with several Blankenheim holdings, among them the estate at Wallenborn.
 In 1515, the Von Zandt family had 14 subjects in the village, and the Kerpen family 3.
 In 1526, Johann von Winneburg was enfeoffed with the estate at Wallenborn.
 Only seven years later, Philipp Haust von Ulmen was granted the same fief by Count Gerhard von Blankenheim-Manderscheid.
 In 1559, Count Hans-Gerhard enfeoffed Hugo Zandt Voit in Hamm (Voit = Vogt) with, among other things, an estate in Wallenborn.
 In 1593, Johann Zandt was enfeoffed with the Wallenborn estate.
 In 1611 he was enfeoffed with it yet again by Count Karl.
 In 1614, Karl von Manderscheid-Gerolstein was Lord of Wallenborn.
 In 1664, Karl Ludwig von Zandt was enfeoffed with the Wallenborn estate, as were his descendants in 1711, 1732 and 1783.
 In 1680 and 1681, a lordly agreement was recorded at Wallenborn that still exists today.
 In 1681, Wallenborn belonged to the House of Arenberg.
 Of all fines, Zandt received two thirds, while the other third went to Kerpen, until 1794.
 In 1687, the villagers requested church services at their chapel.

 On 6 February 1705 there was a great fire in the village.
 The church books were all burnt.
 Whether the chapel consecrated to Saint Sebastian remained unscathed is unknown.
 In 1713, however, the rectory and the chapel were both said to be in good condition.

 Beginning in 1715, and lasting until about 1805, there was a chaplaincy in Wallenborn.
 The chaplain, or vicar, performed baptisms, weddings and funerals just like a parish priest and he kept the church books, just as a priest would in a full-fledged parish.
 It is also known that by 1715, Wallenborn had its own graveyard at the chapel, but probably had had it by then for as long as anyone could remember.
 In 1894, it was expanded.